Norway women's national handball team: Olympic Games

 Since their first appearance in 1988, Norway has participated in eight Olympic Games.
 They received their first gold medal twenty years after the debut, in Beijing 2008.

 World Championship

 Norway received their first World Championship medal in 1986, when they defeated three-time champions East Germany 23–19 in the third place play-off, marking also their first ever win over East Germany.
 They achieved a bronze medal in 1993, and a silver medal in 1997.
 In 1999 Norway won their first gold medal after a final match against France that needed two overtimes to break the tie.
 They won their second title in 2011, and their third title in 2015.

 European Championship

-As of 2020, Norway has participated in every European Championship that has taken place.
-They are the most successful team in the Championships, having won nine golds, three silvers, and one bronze out of fourteen tournaments.
+As of 2024, Norway has participated in every European Championship that has taken place.
+They are the most successful team in the Championships, having won ten gold medals, three silver medals, and one bronze medal out of sixteen tournaments.
 The two times Norway finished outside of the top three were at the 2000 Championship in Romania and the 2018 Championship in France.